Valuation Insights · Updated June 2026

 Data from healthcare M&A transactions shows that sellers advised by experienced M&A firms achieved multiples approximately 23% higher than sellers who transacted without professional representation.
 This is not a commentary on negotiation tactics.
 It reflects the impact of pre-market preparation, buyer identification, information control, and competitive tension.

 A structured sale process managed by a sell-side advisor produces better outcomes for three specific reasons.
 First, it expands the buyer universe to include parties the owner would not have identified independently.
 Second, it creates a compressed timeline with simultaneous bid deadlines, preventing buyers from stalling.
-Third, it positions the company’s narrative in terms that align with how buyers evaluate acquisitions, rather than how the owner thinks about the business.
+Third, it positions the company’s narrative in terms that align with how buyers evaluate acquisitions.
+In the Canadian lower middle market, where the buyer pool is structurally smaller than in the U.S., process design matters disproportionately, and can close the valuation gap by introducing cross-border buyers and competitive tension that would not exist in a bilateral deal.

 For private companies in the Canadian lower middle market, multiples between 4.5x and 8.0x are broadly considered healthy.
 However, what constitutes a ‘good’ multiple depends entirely on industry, company size, revenue model, and growth trajectory.
 A 5.0x multiple may be excellent for a construction company and below market for a SaaS business.
 The relevant benchmark is always the comparable transaction set within a specific industry and size range.